opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ### Machine learning

-When you have set `data_source.enabled:true`, you can view and manage machine learning models from different connected data sources.
+When you set `data_source.enabled:true`, you can view and manage machine learning models from different connected data sources:

 1. Navigate to **OpenSearch Plugins** > **Machine Learning** under the main menu.
 2. Select the {::nomarkdown}<img src="{{site.url}}{{site.baseurl}}/images/icons/database-icon.png" class="inline-icon" alt="database icon"/>{:/} icon and choose a data source from the dropdown.
 A list of models associated with the selected data source is displayed.